Siebel Si 204: Operational history

 The Si 204D was used mainly in B- and C-Schools (advanced schools) and in FÜG 1 (delivery wing of the Luftwaffe), probably as a taxi aircraft for crews who had delivered other aircraft to fighting units.
-Its use in blind flying schools was sporadic; for radio schools, no evidence of use has been found.
+Its use in instrument flight schools was sporadic; for radio schools, no evidence of use has been found.
 The Si 204A flew mainly with communications squadrons and flying services for senior officers, but also with schools.

 In July 1944, five Si 204 were destined to be converted to night-combat aircraft, but no further aircraft were allotted.
 They were probably intended for the pre-series Si 204 E-0.
 However, no evidence shows that these aircraft were ever used in combat situations.

 Luft Hansa received at least four Si 204s: The first prototype, D-AEFR, was evaluated from March to May 1941 by Luft Hansa Prague.
 From spring 1942 to spring 1943, the second prototype, D-ASGU, was used on regular routes as a freight carrier.

 An Si 204 was likely the last German aircraft shot down on the Western Front.
-At 8 pm on May 8, 1945, 2nd Lt.
+At 8 p.m. on May 8, 1945, 2nd Lt.
 K. L. Smith of the 9th Air Force's 474th Fighter Group, flying a P-38 Lightning, downed a Siebel 3 miles southeast of Rodach, Bavaria.

 At the end of the war, one Si 204D remained in Berlin-Tempelhof (named "Rhein").
 One flew to Enns in Austria, where it was captured by the Allies.

 Captured Si 204s flew in a variety of civil roles in the post-war USSR, serving with Aeroflot until 1949, being particularly successful in Tajikistan regional services.
 Soviet Polar Aviation flew seven Si 204s, equipped with skis, in Siberia.
 Major engine deficiencies in the extreme climate conditions, with four aircraft lost, caused local aircrew to nickname the Si 204 Giebel, Russian for disaster, before withdrawal from the region.
 The last Soviet Si 204, flying with the Agricultural Survey, was retired in 1951.